Staithes: Culture and events

 Men of Staithes are a fishermen's choir who perform sea shanties and hymns in the village.

 The Roxby Run is a local pub crawl.
-It starts at The Fox and Hounds in the nearby village of Dalehouse then goes to Staithes Athletic Club, The Captain Cook Inn, The Black Lion (now closed) The Royal George before finishing at The Cod and Lobster on the harbour front.
+It starts at The Fox and Hounds in the nearby village of Dalehouse then goes to Staithes Athletic Club, The Captain Cook Inn, The Black Lion (now closed) and The Royal George before finishing at The Cod and Lobster on the harbour front.

-Staithes Museum is located in the disused primitive Methodist chapel on Staithes High Street.
+Staithes Museum is in the disused primitive Methodist chapel on Staithes High Street.
 The museum was set up by Reginald Firth in 1993 and houses a collection relating to the history of Staithes and Captain James Cook who lived in the village as a teenager.
 In 2019 the Museum was taken on by a charitable trust.

 Staithes and Runswick RNLI Lifeboat Weekend takes place in August each year and features a nightgown parade.
 The event raises money for, and encourages participation with the Staithes and Runswick Lifeboat Station.

 Staithes Festival of Arts and Heritage takes place in September each year.
 The first event was held in 2012.
 Houses and other properties throughout the village open their doors to the public as pop-up galleries, creating a trail through the village.
-In addition, events celebrating the heritage of Staithes are held.
+Events celebrating the heritage of Staithes are held.

 Staithes in popular culture

 Several episodes of The Fast Show feature sketches filmed in Staithes.

 The series Old Jack's Boat, starring Bernard Cribbins, was set and filmed in Staithes, with Old Jack's house located at 4 Cowbar Bank.

 The film Phantom Thread features scenes filmed in Staithes.

-The 2020 Christmas special of Mortimer & Whitehouse: Gone Fishing saw Bob Mortimer and Paul Whitehouse was filmed in Staithes.
+The 2020 Christmas special of Mortimer & Whitehouse: Gone Fishing saw Bob Mortimer and Paul Whitehouse filmed in Staithes.
 A local tour guide noted that the village's appearance on the show had caused interest in the village to go "ballistic".

+In the series Hetty Wainthropp Investigates, Staithes doubled as the coastal village of 'Kirkewell' in the episode "Blood Relations" (1998).

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
 Television signals are received from the Bilsdale TV transmitter and the local relay transmitter.
 Local radio stations are BBC Radio Tees, Capital North East, Smooth North East, Heart North East, Greatest Hits Radio Yorkshire Coast, This is The Coast and Coast and County Radio.

-Staithes is covered by these local newspapers, Whitby Gazette and TeessideLive.
+Staithes is covered by the local newspapers, the Whitby Gazette and TeessideLive.